who we are

 Recently, there has been a movement within the international adoptee community to move beyond country-specific groups towards universal adoptee groups, because there was a feeling of being silo-ed in when, really, we share so much in common with all adoptees.
 We whole-heartedly support this movement and acknowledge the value in bringing adoptees together, no matter what country they are from.
 However, at the same time, we also believe there is still a place for country-specific groups.
 While there is so much we can learn from the greater adult adoptee community, we believe that there are also aspects of being a Chinese adoptee that may be difficult for even other international adoptees to resonate with or give advice on, particularly in connection with the specific economic, social and cultural factors within China that led to large numbers of international adoptions.
 For instance, because of the illegality of having multiple children, many families may have resorted to abandoning children, many of whom were girls, in public places or at the gates of orphanages in hopes that they would be taken care of, rather than following procedure to give up the child through the government or through an agency.
 For this reason, whereas many Korean adoptees may request access to documents from their agency with which to search for biological family, most Chinese adoptees know neither the identity of our birth parents nor have a paper trail from the orphanage or the agency through which we were adopted, changing the nature of the search in critical ways.
 In this sense, CCI gives us a space to discuss and reflect on particular aspects of our experiences that may differ in important ways from the rest of the global adoption demographic.

 Respect for all

-Openness and respect for diverse perspectives and differing opinions
+Openness and respect for different experiences, diverse perspectives, and differing opinions